Q: Is There No Longer exFAT Option Available When Formatting in Windows 11?

 Each file system has its advantages and disadvantages, and the best decistion to format a drive to whether FAT32 or exFAT or NTFS depends on your purpose of using it.
 In case you want to format a exFAT external hard drive or USB flash drive to FAT32 or NTFS, we provide you with an additional easy-to-use method.

-EaseUS Partition Master is third-party partition manager software that comes with an array of disk formatting options, including format any exFAT drive to FAT32, NTFS, EXT2/3/4, which has convered basically the most popular file systems for a storage drive.
+EaseUS Partition Master is third-party partition manager software that comes with an array of disk formatting options, including formatting any exFAT drive to FAT32, NTFS, EXT2/3/4, which has covered the most popular file systems for a storage drive.

 Step 1.
 Launch EaseUS Partition Master, right-click the partition you intend to format and choose "Format".